-(1) Is it wrong to read books and materials on our major sin issues that we’re struggling with (v.16)?
+(1) Would it be a sin-focus to read books and materials on specific sin issues that we struggle with (v.16)?
 At what point does it become a sin-focus to do this?

 (6:1) “Brethren, even if anyone is caught in any trespass…” Some commentators believe that Paul specifically has a “repentant Judaizer” in mind here.
 However, while “anyone” (anthrōpos) is in the singular, Paul is using that word in a generic sense (see NET note).
 This is why the NASB translates this section with “anyone” for “any trespass.”
 Paul has more than simply false teaching in mind.